jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DH 12 Valuation
 [Repealed]

+### Subpart DI — New investment assets

+### DI 1 New investment assets
+Purpose
+(1) The main purpose of this subpart is to allow a person a deduction in relation to expenditure on a new investment asset, effectively accelerating depreciation or amortisation, as applicable, for that asset.
+Outline
+(2) In this subpart,—
+  (a) section DI 2 provides rules for when this subpart applies and does not apply:
+  (b) section DI 3 provides the meaning of new asset transferee:
+  (c) section DI 4 provides the meaning of new investment asset:
+  (d) section DI 5 allows deductions for expenditure on new investment assets:
+  (e) section DI 6 provides relationships between this subpart and other provisions of the Act for a person allowed a deduction for a new investment asset and also for certain other people, for example, new asset transferees.
+Section DI 6 removes, where appropriate, the amount of a deduction for a new investment asset from the calculation of other deductions, tax cost bases, and associated calculations for the asset under relevant depreciation and amortisation provisions, so as to ensure that those other deductions are calculated post-new investment asset deduction.
+Section DI 6 contains examples of its application.

+### DI 2 When this subpart applies and does not apply
+When this subpart applies
+(1) This subpart applies for a person,—
+  (a) for an asset acquired by them that is depreciable property, if—
+    (i) the asset first becomes available for use in New Zealand by the person on or after 22 May 2025, other than as trading stock; and
+    (ii) the asset has never previously been used or available for use in New Zealand for any purpose, other than as trading stock; and
+    (iii) the person has chosen to apply this subpart to the asset in a return of income for the income year:
+  (b) for an asset acquired by them that is not depreciable property, if—
+    (i) the person incurs the expenditure in relation to the asset on or after 22 May 2025; and (ii) the person has chosen to apply this subpart to the asset in a return of income for the income year.
+When this subpart does not apply
+(2) This subpart does not apply to expenditure the person incurs before 22 May 2025 in relation to an asset that is not depreciable property.

+### DI 3 Meaning of new asset transferee
+New asset transferee means one of the following persons that acquires an asset to which another person (person A) previously chose to apply this subpart:
+  (a) an associate of person A:
+  (b) a company amalgamating with person A:
+  (c) a person who is a party to a relationship agreement with person A or who is associated with a person who is a party to a relationship agreement with person A:
+  (d) a person who is a transferee of person A’s estate in the circumstances described in section FC 1(1)﻿(a) or (b) (Disposals to which this subpart applies).

+### DI 4 Meaning of new investment asset
+New investment asset—
+  (a) means, for a person, an asset they acquire and own if the asset is—
+    (i) depreciable property for which the person has a depreciation loss, including a zero amount of depreciation loss (for example, some commercial buildings):
+    (ii) an improvement for which the person is allowed a deduction under section DO 4 (Improvements to farm land):
+    (iii) a planting for which the person is allowed a deduction under section DO 5 (Expenditure on land: planting of listed horticultural plants):
+    (iv) an improvement for which the person is allowed a deduction under section DO 12 (Improvements to aquacultural business):
+    (v) an improvement for which the person is allowed a deduction under section DP 3 (Improvements to forestry land):
+    (vi) an asset that is acquired with petroleum development expenditure:
+    (vii) an asset that is acquired with mining development expenditure:
+    (viii) an improvement to an asset of the type in subparagraph (i):
+  (b) does not include an asset if and to the extent to which it is—
+    (i) a dwelling:
+    (ii) fixed life intangible property:
+    (iii) a petroleum privilege or a petroleum permit:
+    (iv) a mining right or a mining permit.

+### DI 5 New investment asset deduction
+Deduction
+(1) For the income year in which an asset becomes a new investment asset, a person is allowed a deduction equal to the amount calculated by the following formula:0.2 × (expenditure − contribution).
+Definition of items in formula
+(2) In the formula,—
+  (a) expenditure is the amount of expenditure the person incurs in acquiring the asset, excluding expenditure to which this subpart does not apply (see section DI 2(2)):
+  (b) contribution is the total amount of the following:
+    (i) capital contributions for the asset if section DB 64 (Capital contributions) applies:
+    (ii) the payment amount that section DF 1(3) (Government grants to businesses) applies to, for the asset.
+Link with subject matter
+(3) The person is allowed the deduction under this section despite section DF 1(2).
+Link with subpart DA
+(4) Subsection (1) overrides the capital limitation.
+The general permission must still be satisfied and the other general limitations still apply.

+### DI 6 Relationship to cost, calculations, etc, in other provisions
+For a person (person A) allowed a deduction under section DI 5 for a new investment asset, and for a person that is a new asset transferee in relation to person A and the asset,—
+  (a) the asset’s adjusted tax value, base value, cost, or value, as applicable, is reduced by the amount of person A’s deduction for the purposes of quantifying the amount of depreciation loss under subpart EE (Depreciation) for the asset:
+  (b) the relevant diminished value, expenditure, cost, value, or consideration, as applicable, is reduced by the amount of person A’s deduction for the purposes of quantifying the amount of a deduction under subparts DO (Farming and aquacultural business expenditure), DP (Forestry expenditure), DT (Petroleum mining expenditure), and DU (Mineral mining expenditure) for the asset.
+Example 1ABC company purchases a new investment asset for $10,000 on 1 October 2025 (Asset A).
+Asset A is depreciable property and has a DV rate of 10%.
+Asset A is used for 6 months in the income year ended 31 March 2026.
+The amount ABC company can deduct in the 2025–26 income year is the total of:20% × $10,000 expenditure (section DI 5) = $2,000 10% × 6/12 × ($10,000 − $2,000) (section DI 6(a)) = $400.The total deduction for Asset A in the 2025–26 income year is $2,400.
+Example 2ABC company transfers Asset A to an associate (associate B) at the end of the 2025–26 income year.
+Under a provision of this Act, associate B steps into the shoes of ABC company (for example, section FM 15(2)).
+The original acquisition cost of $10,000 is reduced for associate B, for depreciation purposes, to $9,600 by operation of section DI 6.
+Depreciation deductions of $400 are effectively transferred (see section FM 15(7)).
+Section DI 6(a) in effect also transfers the $2,000 new investment asset deduction claimed by ABC company to associate B for the purposes of the item new investment asset amount in section EE 48(1B) and (1C).
+When associate B disposes of Asset A for $9,600, associate B has clawback income of $2,000 under section EE 48.

 ### Subpart DN — Attributed losses from foreign equity

 ### DN 1 Attributed controlled foreign company loss